Beacon Hill punts on charitable deductions law, again

 Senate Minority Leader Bruce Tarr, R-Gloucester, a chief proponent of bringing back the tax deduction, said he is “disappointed” that the Legislature didn’t take action on it before Breaking for a long winter recess.

-Massachusetts has benefited from a influx of billions of dollars in federal pandemic relief as well as better-than-expected tax collections in recent years that have given Beacon Hill policymakers a pile of surplus money.
+Massachusetts has benefited from an influx of billions of dollars in federal pandemic relief, as well as better-than-expected tax collections in recent years that have given Beacon Hill policymakers a pile of surplus money.

 Tarr sought to implement the voter-approved tax break as part of the $4 billion plan to spend American Rescue Plan Act funds and state surplus revenue.